medo64/Medo.Uuid7/README.md

   ensures a high level of uniqueness, minimizing the chances of collisions across different systems or instances.

+Library also supports generation of the fully random version 4 UUIDs.

 You can find packaged library at [NuGet][nuget_uuid7].